 Nicaragua is a budget traveler’s dream destination.
-Whether you want to climb a volcano, visit colonial cities or surf world-class waves, you can move around this country with ease, regardless if you know Spanish.
+Whether you want to climb a volcano, visit colonial cities or surf world-class waves, you can enjoy solo traveling in Nicaragua regardless if you know Spanish.
 If you crave adventure, add volcano boarding to your list, and if you’re looking for a party, San Juan Del Sur is where you’ll want to be.

 Nicaragua is the fourth country I solo traveled to in Central America after Belize, Guatemala, and El Salvador.
 Although I never felt unsafe during my visit, you should always be aware of your surroundings, and trust your gut whether you’re traveling alone or with friends.
 Never leave any of your stuff unattended.
 To avoid overpaying, ask around, so you know how much tours, taxis and bus fares really cost.